css-raku/CSS-Properties-raku/README.md

 A child class can inherit from one or more parent classes.
 This follows CSS standards:

-- all properties are inherited by default; for example `color` is inherited, but `margin` is not.
+- not all properties are inherited; for example `color` is inherited, but `margin` is not.

 - the `inherit` keyword can be used in the child property to ensure inheritance.

 - `initial` will reset the child property to the default value

 - the `!important` modifier can be used in parent properties to force the parent value to override the child.
-The property becomes 'important' in the child and will be passed on to any CSS::Declarations objects that inherit from it.
+The property remains 'important' in the child and will be passed on to any CSS::Declarations objects that inherit from it.

 To inherit a css object or style string: